I-OMegaMan/dataIntensive/project/readme.md

 ## HDFS and Map Reduce Job
 The text data from rockyou will be uploaded onto HDFS.
-From here, a python script will be used to first process the text into sha256.
-Next the sha256 data will be used as an AES key to attempt to crack a hardcoded aes block.
+From here, a python map script will be used to first process the text into sha256.
+Next, a reduce script will take the hash and attempt to crack the string.
+The reduce script will detect ascii encoding and if found, will print the hash and the string.

 # References and Helpful Links
 https://hadoop.apache.org/docs/current/hadoop-streaming/HadoopStreaming.html